offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

      For the Plug type, if you're confused about frustum vs prizm: Frustum tapers the sides as it goes up (similar to a pyramid) while the prizm option keeps the sides straight.
      ```

-     To flip between the two sides of the cut plane, click the **Flip cut plane** button.
+     To !!flip!! between the two sides of the cut plane, click the **!!Flip!! cut plane** button.

-     To force the joinery in the middle of the cut plane, sleect **Middle of geometry** before clicking.
+     To force the joinery in the middle of the cut plane, select **Middle of geometry** before clicking.

   5. **After cut** defines how the cut pieces are treated: